Cyfrin/Updraft/courses/formal-verification/1-horse-store/23-read-number-of-horses/+page.md

 ### Function Dispatching to readNumberOfHorses

-Now that our `call data`'s `function selector` is available to us on the stack again, we can progress, just like before in our comparison to a known `function selector` and jumping to that `program counter`.
+Now that our `calldata`'s `function selector` is available to us on the stack again, we can progress, just like before in our comparison to a known `function selector` and jumping to that `program counter`.

 ```js
 #define macro MAIN() = takes(0) returns(0){